jamsocket/jamsocket/README.md

 npm install jamsocket@latest # to update the locally-installed Jamsocket npm install jamsocket@latest --global # to update the global installation of Jamsocket
 ```

+# Authentication

+Most of the Jamsocket CLI commands require you to be logged in.
+The CLI uses access tokens for authentication, and you can generate a token for the CLI at [app.jamsocket.com/cli-login](https://app.jamsocket.com/cli-login).
+Then run `jamsocket login` and paste your token into the prompt.
+You can manage all your access tokens from the [Jamsocket Settings page](https://app.jamsocket.com/settings).

 # Commands
 <!-- commands -->